 Applying to Law School

-Law schools rely heavily on undergraduate grades and scores on the Law School Admission Test (LSAT) in deciding whom to admit.
+In addition to relying heavily on standardized test scores in deciding whom to admit, law schools also weigh heavily undergraduate grades.
 Other considerations may include letters of recommendation, extra-curricular activities, distinctive experiences, and other background circumstances of particular applicants.
 Those who demonstrate excellence as undergraduate students, including through a rigorous course of study at Virginia Tech, are more likely to be admitted to law schools than applicants whose academic performance has been less distinguished.
 The standards for admission vary, of course, depending on the law school.

 The Law School Admission Council (LSAC) website has many resources that are worth consulting throughout the application process.
 This website provides valuable information about applying to law school and is your portal for signing up for the LSAT and the Credential Assembly Service (CAS).